 This has a number affects on your use of the network.
 For example, the firewalls will prevent you from hosting services from your computer to the Internet such as a personal web page or an FTP site.
-The firewalls also prevent you from sharing files across networks (such as from your room to a classroom or the Library) or printing to office printers from your room.
+The firewalls also prevent you from sharing files across networks (such as from your room to a classroom or the Library) or connecting to network printers from your room.

 Network services, such as DHCP or DNS, are not to be enabled on student computers.
-Doing so may result in loss of your network connection as well as cause problems for others using the network.
+Enabling these services may result in loss of your network connection as well as cause problems for others using the network.

 No, as all Newberg campus residential locations have wireless network access.
-The vast majority of housing has 100% coverage, and the few remaining locations are around 90% coverage.
+The vast majority of housing has complete coverage, and the few remaining locations are around 90% coverage.
 Students will not be allowed to turn on personal wireless routers in residential housing, as these devices will interfere with the wireless equipment Gorge Fox has provided.
 If you have questions regarding on-campus wireless please contact the IT Service Desk.
-Students are always encouraged to connect to the “foxwifi” wireless network when a choice is available.
-The “foxwifi” wireless network is more secure and provides a potentially faster service than the “foxguest” wireless network.
+Students are always encouraged to connect to the foxwifi wireless network when a choice is available.
+The foxwifi wireless network is more secure and provides faster service than the foxpublic wireless network.

 Yes, if it is a simple matter of connecting two or more computers through a switch.
 No, if it involves a switch that is not compliant with GFU network protocols.
 Routers are not allowed as they interfere with the campus network.
 Specifically, no student networkign device (router/switch/etc..) or computer is to run network services (such as DHCP or DNS).
 If you don't know what this means, you should not be attempting to set up such a device.